Symphytum ibericum Plant - Comfrey (Dwarf)

 Sold as bare rooted plant.

-Symphytum ibericum - Comfrey (Dwarf).
-It is believed to be 'Miraculum'.
+Symphytum ibericum - Comfrey (Dwarf), believed to be 'Miraculum'.
 Comfrey is a rhizomatous herbaceous perennial.
 This variety grows to a height of 40cm and will spread if left, so it needs to be kept under control.
 Stunning nodding clusters of tubular flowers appear in summer.
 Comfrey is very easy to grow and prefers moist soil in full sun or partial shade.
 This dwarf variety makes an excellent ground cover.
 I grow this plant under my roses.

 Comfrey probably has the widest range of uses in a permaculture system of any plant.
 The leaves contain silica, nitrogen, magnesium, calcium, potassium and iron.
 Comfrey leaves, measured as dry matter, are about 15 to 30% protein which is as high as most legumes.